Revisiting the Platonic Representation Hypothesis: An Aristotelian View: Metrics and score definitions

 where $\operatorname{KNN}_k(i;\mat{X})$ denotes the indices of the $k$ samples (excluding $i$) that minimize $\mathrm{dist}(\vect{x}_i,\vect{x}_j)$. \gls{mknn} is then defined as the average fraction of shared neighbors:

+\emph{What it measures:} \gls{mknn} treats two representations as similar when each point keeps the same set of nearest neighbors in both spaces.
+It captures local topology, depends only on the rank order of distances, and is therefore invariant to any transformation that preserves $k$-nearest-neighbor sets, ignoring exact distances and global geometry.

-\paragraph{Cycle-$k$NN (bidirectional $k$-NN).} While \gls{mknn} measures one-directional neighborhood overlap, cycle-$k$NN enforces bidirectional consistency~\citep{pmlr-v235-huh24a}.
-A pair $(i,j)$ forms a \emph{cycle} if $j \in N_{\mat{X}}(i)$ and $i \in N_{\mat{X}}(j)$ (mutual neighbors in $\mat{X}$), and similarly for $\mat{Y}$.
-Define the set of bidirectional neighbors:
+\paragraph{Cycle-$k$NN (bidirectional $k$-NN).} While \gls{mknn} measures one-directional neighborhood overlap, cycle-$k$NN enforces a round-trip consistency between the two spaces~\citep{pmlr-v235-huh24a}.
+An anchor $i$ counts as consistent if at least one of its nearest neighbors $j$ in $\mat{Y}$ has $i$ among its nearest neighbors in $\mat{X}$: